VMware Site Recovery for VMware Cloud FAQ

-- I want to protect “x” software with SRM, will it work?
+- I want to protect “x” software with VMware Site Recovery, will it work?

-If your VM runs on an OS that is supported on vSphere and it can be powered off and back on without issue then it will be able to be recovered by SRM.
-From the VMs perspective that is all that happens to a VM when it is failed over or recovered by SRM.
+If your VM runs on an OS that is supported on vSphere and can be powered off and back on without issue, then it will be able to be recovered by SRM.
+From the VMs perspective, that is all that happens to a VM when it is failed over or is recovered by SRM.
 It powers off (either crashing in the event of a disaster or shutdown via VMtools in a planned migration) and then powers back on at the recovery site.
-Everything else related to replicating storage, placeholder VMs, etc is invisible to the VMs OS.
+Everything related to replicating storage, placeholder VMs, etc, is invisible to the VMs OS.

-This isn’t to say that all VMs are able to be successfully recovered with SRM just that there are no specific restrictions to SRM that would cause it not to work with a particular application.
+This isn’t to say that all VMs can be successfully recovered with SRM, just that there are no specific restrictions to SRM that would cause it not to work with a particular application.